Option A: North of Prices Point

 Water Requirements:

-The project would require between 8-16 gigalitres annually (1 gigalitre = 1 billion litres) for the whole precinct.
+The project required between 8-16 gigalitres annually (1 gigalitre = 1 billion litres) for the whole precinct.
 Broome is currently licensed for 8 gigalitres and uses 6 gigalitres annually.
 Fresh water is likely to come from either desalination of water from the Wallal aquifer or desalination of sea water.
 The Wallal aquifer is located 200 metres below the ground and is slightly salty.
 This aquifer is separate to the shallower Broome aquifer that is suitable for drinking.

 During construction it is possible that a temporary water supply will be required.
 It is likely this will be from the Broome aquifer.
 (Page 75 Public Information Booklet DSD).